|What do the various reed configurations mean? |

 Number of Beats = 444hz - 440hz = 4 hz = 4 beats per second

 We use the term musette loosely to refer to this effect in a general sense but a true French musette will have 3 middle reeds which are typically configured as follows:

 French 3 Reed Musette Tuning

 M- = A435hz

 M+ = A445hz

 Number of Beats = 445hz - 440hz = 440hz - 435hz = 5hz = 5 beats per second symmetrically doubled

 |What are other types of tremolo and musette tunings?|

-We list some typical tuning below.
-Note that many people refer to tuning in "cents"which refers to percent detuning from the next half step.
+We list some typical tunings below.
+Note that many people refer to tuning in "cents" which refers to percent detuning from the next half step.
 For example a German Tremolo A440hz to A444hz = 4 beats per second = 15% de-tuning = 15 cents.
 The conversion is roughly 1 hz = 3.5cents in the middle of the keyboard.

-6hz = 22 cents = Old French, Old Italian
+6hz = 22 cents = Very Fast Tremolo, Old French, Old Italian, Italiano Mosso

 We are happy to offer custom tuning services to suit your preference.
 Contact us for a quote based on the number of individual reeds we must de-tune.